HRW says rebel fire caused Yemen blaze that killed migrants - RFI

 "Scores of migrants burned to death in Yemen on March 7, 2021, after Huthi security forces launched unidentified projectiles into an immigration detention centre in Sanaa, causing a fire," HRW said in a statement.

-It said inmates -- most of them Ethiopian migrants -- had been protesting against overcrowding when camp guards rounded up hundreds of them into a hangar and fired two projectiles into the building.
+It said detainees -- most of them Ethiopian migrants -- had been protesting against overcrowding when camp guards rounded up hundreds of them into a hangar and fired two projectiles into the building.

 "The migrants said the first projectile produced a lot of smoke and made their eyes water and sting.
 The second, which the migrants called a 'bomb', exploded loudly and started a fire," HRW said.

+Footage that AFP obtained from one of the survivors showed dozens of charred bodies piled on top of one another and strewn across the ground, with one person crying out in prayer.

+Another video published by HRW showed security forces walking among survivors outside the facility, as the fire raged inside with black smoke billowing.

-It added that hundreds of injured inmates were being treated in hospitals in Sanaa where a "heavy security presence" had posed problems for humanitarian agencies.
+HRW said hundreds of injured migrants were being treated in hospitals in Sanaa where a "heavy security presence" had posed problems for humanitarian agencies.

+It cited interviewees as saying they saw the Huthis rearrest migrants who were not severely injured.

+"Huthi authorities should urgently engage with Ethiopian authorities whose nationals are languishing in Yemeni detention centres under their control," HRW said.

 Last week, the International Organization for Migration urged the rebels to provide unimpeded access to the injured.

-It said more than 170 people had been hurt, over half of them seriously, and as many as 60 killed.
+It said more than 170 people had been hurt, over half of them seriously, and cited local migrant groups as saying as many as 60 people were killed.

+"I don't have the words to express what it was like – (the projectiles) exploded, and there was so much smoke and then there was a fire that spread," HRW quoted a 20-year-old migrant as saying.

+"I was terrified, I felt like my mind was blocked with smoke."

 In correspondence with HRW, Huthi spokesman Mohammed Abdulsalam said the incident "should not be politicised or exploited".